Patricia Phelps de Cisneros

-Patricia "Patty" Phelps de Cisneros is a Venezuelan art collector and philanthropist who focuses on Latin American modernist and contemporary art from Brazil, Venezuela, and the Río de la Plata region of Argentina and Uruguay.
-Since the 1970s Cisneros has supported education and the arts, with a particular focus on Latin America.
-Along with her husband, Gustavo A. Cisneros, she founded the New York City and Caracas-based Fundación Cisneros.
+Patricia "Patty" Phelps de Cisneros is a Venezuelan-born Dominican arts and education advocate.
+Since the 1970s Cisneros has led initiatives to expand access to educational and cultural resources, including large scale literacy and teacher training programs across the region.
+She is also recognized for her work as an art collector, with a particular focus on Latin American modernist and contemporary art from Brazil, Venezuela, and the Río de la Plata region of Argentina and Uruguay.
+Along with her late husband, Gustavo A. Cisneros, she founded the New York City and Caracas-based Fundación Cisneros, which launched several educational and cultural programs.
 In the 1990s the Fundación's primary art-related program became the Colección Patricia Phelps de Cisneros.
 In 2016, Cisneros donated 102 modern and contemporary artworks from the 1940s to 1990s to the Museum of Modern Art, establishing the Patricia Phelps de Cisneros Research Institute for the Study of Art from Latin America at MoMA.

 Early life and education

 Cisneros was born in Venezuela to Miriam Louise Parker and William Walter Phelps, a businessman.
-Her paternal great-grandfather was a noted businessman and ornithologist, William H. Phelps, Sr. In 1953, William Henry Phelps and his son William H. Phelps Jr. started the first radio station in Venezuela, Radio Caracas Televisión Internacional (RCTV Internacional).
+Her paternal great-grandfather was a noted businessman and ornithologist, William H. Phelps, Sr. In 1953, William Henry Phelps Sr. started the first radio station in Venezuela, Radio Caracas Televisión Internacional (RCTV Internacional).